bsara/FirehoseJS/README.md

 So that the start_server.sh script knows where your apps are to start them for testing.

 You must also make sure that both your local API and billing apps have `rake db:create RAILS_ENV=testclient` and `rake db:migrate RAILS_ENV=testclient`

+#### Documentation

+If you've built and generated docs, you can push the `docs` submodule to:

+    git@mtmini.com:/mt/sites/production/docs/firehosejs